Atlantic Coast High School: Academies

 Their curriculum offers an AP Honors academy program as well as an AP Capstone program.
 They also have a Career Academy program in the area of Information technology with concentration in Web Design, Commercial Arts and Television Production.

-Designation
+Evacuation center

 The school is designated as a Hurricane Evacuation center and a backup generator can provide electricity during power outages for individuals with "special needs".